 The tadpoles consume mainly detritus, algae and higher plants.
 Animal food is consumed in smaller amounts.
 Plant and animal food diversity increase during the ontogenesis.
 At metamorphosis, feeding ceases for a short time after the appearance of the tadpole's forelegs.
 Recently metamorphosed juveniles primarily eat microarthropods: Acarina, Collembola, small larvae of Diptera.
 The food spectrum increases in postmetamorphic development.
 Adults eat mostly terrestrial prey, including Lumbricidae, Gastropoda, Aranei, Insecta etc. Aquatic prey, mainly insects and molluscs, are eaten in the largest amounts in the northern parts of the frog's distribution.

-From the other hand, R. temporaria, as the another brown frog, R. arvalis, compose an important food component of many vertebrate animals.
+On the other hand, R. temporaria, as another brown frog, R. arvalis, compose an important food component of many vertebrate animals.
 It is supposed that the dynamics of some mustelids depend on the population number and dynamics of these brown frogs.
 The helminth composition in R. temporaria is quite similar to that of the related frog, R. arvalis.

 Trends and Threats

 The species is generally neither declining, nor threatened.
 However, isolated peripheral populations may be vulnerable from human influences and deserve special attention or protection.
 Only in some areas highly transformed by people (destruction of breeding ponds and adjacent terrestrial habitats, especially during urbanization, recreation and the overpasturage of cattle) the populations are declining.
 In southern regions, the species is rare, but at its northern distribution in Europe it is common.
 However, in some West European countries (Great Britain, parts of Germany, Switzerland, etc.), the frog declines drastically due to industrial destruction and pollution of habitats (especially ponds and swamps).